-As a leader in the shipping industry, we are committed to making sustainability a priority.
-This includes protecting the environment and wildlife in the communities in which we operate, investing in more efficient equipment, promoting local economic growth, and of course, providing a safe work place for all of our employees, stakeholders, and customers.
+As a leader in the shipping industry, we are committed to making sustainability a priority — this is the foundation of our Global Commitment Program, which reflects our dedication to the environment, safety, and community and the development of best practices in ESG (Environmental, Social and Governance).
+The program includes protecting the environment and wildlife in the communities in which we operate.
+GCT continues to demonstrate our responsible stewardship through innovation, densifying our existing footprints, improving our energy efficiency, investing in more efficient equipment, and decreasing overall emissions.
+It also means promoting local economic growth and positive impacts in the community, supporting meaningful partnerships with Indigenous Peoples and communities, and providing a safe and equitable workplace for our employees, stakeholders, and customers.

-As a signatory to the United Nations-backed Principles for Responsible Investment (UN PRI), our shareholder Ontario Teachers’ Pension Plan (OTPP), is a responsible and engaged shareholder with a principled approach to managing risk and opportunities.
-Through GCT, OTPP is an effective steward of owning a “clean and green” investment.
+All three of Global Container Terminals’ shareholders are signatories to the United Nations-backed Principles for Responsible Investment (UN PRI).
+IFM Investors, Ontario Teachers’ Pension Plan (OTPP), and British Columbia Investment Management Corporation (BCI) are responsible and engaged shareholders with a principled approach to managing risk and opportunities.
+On behalf of our owners, GCT is an effective steward and a sustainable, clean, and green investment.

 But we can’t do this alone.
-Our collaboration with customers, port authorities, industry and community associations, vendors, and suppliers is what sets us apart from our peers and competitors.
-We don’t just implement new procedures within our own facilities, we challenge our partners and customers to similarly improve their practices.
+GCT’s collaboration with customers, port authorities, industry, community associations, Indigenous Peoples and communities, vendors, and suppliers, is what sets us apart from our peers and competitors.
+We don’t just implement new procedures within our facilities; we challenge our partners and customers to similarly improve their practices.

-As our terminals continue to expand and increase capacity, sustainability and environmentally responsible practices will remain a core focus, both locally and globally.
+As our terminals continue to expand and increase capacity, sustainability and environmentally responsible practices will remain a core focus.
 We are committed to supporting and protecting the communities in which we operate and already have many successful initiatives in place that are making a difference.

 As leaders in the industry, we are working with our partners and stakeholders to find solutions that improve overall efficiency and operational safety.
 One of our key areas of focus is reducing truck idling and dwell times through the introduction of reservation systems, automated gate transactions, and night gate operations.
 These initiatives not only alleviate congestion, but also help to reduce noise, greenhouse gas emissions, and air pollutants.